Skip to content

 Weak as

 A pure checklist stop.
-Punta Gorda is most useful when the plan allows time for the harbor edge, a walk, a meal, or a first route decision.
+Punta Gorda is most useful when the plan allows enough time to reset, make the route decision, and begin the inland leg deliberately.

 Pairs with